Shane Matthews: 1999–2002

 The Bears brought Matthews back for the 1999 season and in his second stint with the team he played a much bigger role.
 Matthews had his best season in the NFL in 1999, starting seven games, throwing for 1,645 yards and ten touchdowns.
-Matthews played the next two season with the Bears, starting a total of eight games in that span.
+Matthews played the next two seasons with the Bears, starting a total of eight games in that span.
 He also relieved starter Jim Miller in the 2002 (2001 NFL season) playoff game against the Philadelphia Eagles, after Miller separated his shoulder and could not continue.

 In 2002, Matthews signed with the Washington Redskins, where he played for his former college coach Steve Spurrier.
 Matthews started seven games for the Redskins, throwing for 1,251 yards and eleven touchdowns while sharing time with fellow former Florida QB Danny Wuerffel.

-2003–06
+2003–2006

 After 2002, Matthews returned to his back-up role with the Cincinnati Bengals in 2003 (no appearances) and the Buffalo Bills in 2004 and 2005 (three appearances, no starts).
 In 2005, he was on the roster of the Bills, but was the third-string quarterback behind J. P. Losman and Kelly Holcomb.
 Matthews did not appear in a regular season game during the 2005 NFL season, and retired after the end of the 2005 season.

 In December 2006, Matthews was signed as the third-string quarterback for the Dolphins after former starter Daunte Culpepper was placed on injured reserve with a knee injury.
-Matthews did get into a game with the Dolphins, and on March 2, 2007, he again retired from the NFL.
+Matthews did not get into a game with the Dolphins, and on March 2, 2007, he again retired from the NFL.

 Over his fourteen NFL seasons, Matthews played in thirty-two regular season games, started twenty-two of them, and completed 492 of 839 passing attempts for 4,756 yards and thirty-one touchdowns.

 Coaching career

 While working in radio, Matthews remained involved in football by teaching at off-season football camps and volunteering at youth leagues.
 In 2009, he was hired to be the quarterbacks coach for the Purple Hurricanes of Gainesville High School.
 In 2012, Matthews was hired as the head coach of the Panthers football team of Allen D. Nease Senior High School in Ponte Vedra, near Jacksonville.
 He coached at Nease for two seasons and then resigned to spend more time with his family, who had continued to live in Gainesville while he commuted back and forth.

 In 2014, Matthews returned to coaching when he became the offensive coordinator and quarterbacks coach at Buchholz High School in Gainesville, joining a staff that included fellow Gator players Cooper Carlisle and Johnny Nichols.
 In 2016, he took the same position at Gainesville High School, where his son played quarterback.

-Matthews was officially hired by the Orlando Guardians on September 13, 2022, where he is currently serving as the offensive coordinator and offensive play caller.
+Matthews was officially hired by the Orlando Guardians on September 13, 2022, where he served as the offensive coordinator and offensive play caller.
+On January 1, 2024, it was announced the Guardians would not be a part of the UFL Merger.